 A voice mail left by The Register-Herald at Nicholas CPS offices was not immediately returned on Tuesday afternoon.

-At the time of her death, Raylee lived on Park Street in Hilltop with the three adults and with Julie’s three children, who were not related to Browning.
+At the time of her death, Raylee lived on Park Street with the three adults and with Julie’s three children, who were not related to Browning.